Featured List

 As we have addressed before, liquidity has different reasons.
 It could be incentivized by closing orders or deliberate actions from big players.
 But how does it vary over time?

-Seasonal liquidity relies on mid-term aspects of an asset: announcements, updates, project news, and so on.
+Seasonal liquidity relies on mid-term aspects of an asset: announcements, blockchain upgrades, project news, and so on.

 Daily liquidity is dependent on the day trading activity of the market.
 It refers to daily high and low breakouts, institutional trading, news releases, etc.

 Event-driven liquidity is generated by (commonly) unexpected events related to an asset.
 War is an example.
-In the cryptocurrency world it is common for public figures to lead price events by their single participation in the public sphere.
+In the cryptocurrency world, it is common for public figures to lead price events by their single participation in the public sphere.

 Foundational Concepts in Market Liquidity